iree-org/iree/iree/tools/android/run_module_app/README.md

 1. Package the shared library together with an IREE VM FlatBuffer, its entry function, input buffers, and the HAL driver into an Android app, following a certain directory hierarchy.
 Specifically,
-   1. Generating `AndroidManifest.xml` from the
+   1. Generate `AndroidManifest.xml` from the
       [template](./AndroidManifest.xml.template) by providing the proper target
       Android API level.
    1. Copy the VM FlatBuffer as `assets/module.vmfb`, write the entry function